Understanding > Fundamental concepts > Celestial mechanics II

 that Kepler (1571-1630) has seen but has not demonstrated.

 Lagrange also noted that in a two-body system, it exists equilibrium positions where an additional body could remain captive.
 These positions are called today Lagrange points of the two-body system.
-The figure below shows the location of the 5 points L1, L2, L3, L4, L5.
+The figure below shows the location of the 5 points L1, L2, L3, L4, L5 (L1, L2 and L3 are also called "Euler points" since Euler detected them).
 Only L4 and L5 points are points of stable equilibrium.
 Asteroids are trapped on these points of the orbit of Jupiter and of Mars.
-Points L1 and L2 of the Earth are used to install telescopes for observation (Soho, a satellite observing the Sun at L1 and Gaia, an astrometric satellite of observation of the galaxy at L2).
+Points L1 and L2 of the Earth are used to install telescopes for observation (Soho, a satellite observing the Sun at L1, Gaia, an astrometric satellite of observation and JWST for deep sky observation at L2).
 Points L1 and L2 are 1.5 million kilometers from the Earth.
 Attention, this system becomes unstable if the body has a mass P larger for more than 3% of the mass of the body S.

 The motion of the planets around the Sun is a special case of the N-body problem for which there is no exact solution for N greater than 2.
 All bodies attract each other according to the law of gravity but it is considered that the planets are small compared to the central body, the Sun.
 We search for approximate solutions of the problem based on the perturbation theory, where the coordinates are functions of time t, of the masses of the body in the presence and of integration constants.
 These solutions are obtained by constructing analytical theories or by performing numerical integrations.